Vish-0806/CodeDNA/README.md

 > [!IMPORTANT]
 > **"Software should not only be built.
 It should be understood."**
 >
-> In the era of AI-driven development and vibe coding, anyone can generate thousands of lines of working code in seconds. **CodeDNA bridges the comprehension gap**—converting opaque repositories into interactive knowledge graphs, architectural documentaries, and personalized viva interview trainers.
+> In the era of AI-driven development and vibe coding, developers can generate thousands of lines of working code in seconds. **CodeDNA bridges the comprehension gap**—converting opaque repositories into interactive knowledge graphs, architectural documentaries, automated Architecture Decision Records (ADRs), and personalized viva interview trainers.

 ---